-As autumn sets fire to leafy landscapes, The Ghost of Paul Revere is turning over a new album, transitioning through the seasons with an altered lineup, but staying true to their self-proclaimed “holler folk” inclinations.
+As autumn sets fire to leafy landscapes, The Ghost of Paul Revere is turning over a new album, Monarch, transitioning through the seasons with an altered lineup, but staying true to their self-proclaimed “holler folk” inclinations.

 Monarch emerges Oct.
 27, borne from the minds of Ghost’s three mainstays: Griffin Sherry (guitar/vocals), Max Davis (banjo/vocals) and Sean McCarthy (bass/vocals).
 Though the recent departure of harmonica man Matthew Young has trimmed Ghost to a trio, by no means has their sound been diminished.
 This album abundantly features a kaleidoscope (also the term for a group of butterflies) of instrumental contributions including drums, cello and piano.